Causal Inference under Network Interference with Noise: Numerical illustration: British secondary school contact networks

 For each school, we construct a `true' adjacency matrix $\bm A$: if an edge occurs between a pair of vertices more than once in four rounds, we view that pair to have a true edge.
 The noisy, observed adjacency matrices $\tilde{\bm A}$, $\tilde{\bm A}_*$, $\tilde{\bm A}_{**}$ are generated according to (\ref{eq3.1}).
 We set $\alpha=0.005$ or 0.010, and $\beta=0.05,\ 0.10$, or 0.15.
 We assume that both $\alpha$ and $\beta$ are unknown.
 For treatment effects we adopt a simple model in the spirit of the ‘dilated effects’ model of Rosenbaum \citep{rosenbaum1999reduced} and suppose $y_i(c_{11})=10,\ y_i(c_{10})=7,\ y_i(c_{01})=5,\ y_i(c_{00})=1$.
 We set $p=0.1$ and explore the effect of $\alpha,\ \beta$ on the performance of estimators $\tilde{\bar y}(\cdot)$.

 We run Monte Carlo simulation of 10,000 trials and compute three kinds of estimators: Aronow and Samii estimators in noise-free networks, Aronow and Samii estimators in noisy networks, and method-of-moments estimators in noisy networks.
 For the method-of-moments estimators, we first obtain estimators $\hat\alpha$ and $\hat\beta$ by Algorithm \ref{algo1}.
-The networks are sparse with inhomogeneous degree distribution and small sizes, so we compute $\tilde {\overline{\bm{y}}}_\text{MME}$ by (\ref{eq:mme2}).
-Also, we run 1,000 times bootstrap resampling of estimators to obtain $95\%$ confidence intervals for biases and standard deviations of estimators.
-Biases and standard deviations are shown in Figure \ref{fig1} and \ref{fig2}.
-Error bars are $95\%$ confidence intervals.
+The networks are sparse with small sizes, so we compute $\tilde {\overline{{y}}}_\text{MME}(c_k)$ by (\ref{eq:mme2}).
+Also, we compute the conservative estimator of $\text{Var}(\hat {\overline{{y}}}_\text{A\&S}(c_k))$ defined in \cite{aronow2017estimating}, and apply the bootstrap algorithm presented in Section \ref{sec3.3} to obtain the bias and variance estimators for $\tilde {\overline{ {y}}}_\text{A\&S}(c_k)$ and $\tilde {\overline{ {y}}}_\text{MME}(c_k)$.
+Then we construct $95\%$ confidence intervals for three kinds of estimators and report the coverage rates.
+The network degrees in Schools 1, 2 and 3 are closer to Poisson distributions compared to power law distributions in terms of Akaike information criterion, bayesian information criteria and Kolmogorov–Smirnov statistic, while the network degree distribution of School 4 is closer to a power law distribution.
+Therefore, we use (\ref{eq3.9}) to construct confidence intervals for our method-of-moments estimators in Schools 1, 2 and 3, and use (\ref{eq3.10}) for School 4.
+Figure \ref{fig1} shows these results for the edge error settings in Table \ref{tab3}.

 From the plots, we see that method-of-moments estimators outperform Aronow and Samii estimators in noisy networks, and essentially perform the same on noisy networks as Aronow and Samii estimators do on noise-free networks (same zero biases with, at times, just slightly larger standard deviations).
 Aronow and Samii estimators in noisy networks underestimate $\bar y (c_{11})$ and $\bar y (c_{01})$ and overestimate $\bar y (c_{10})$ and $\bar y (c_{00})$.
 And the biases of Aronow and Samii estimators for $\bar y (c_{11})$ and $\bar y (c_{01})$ increase as $\alpha$ and $\beta$ increase, while the biases of Aronow and Samii estimators for $\bar y (c_{01})$ and $\bar y (c_{00})$ only depend on $\beta$.
 The biases of method-of-moments estimators are close to zero in all cases.
 In addition, standard deviations of the three types estimators are similar in all cases.
 The standard deviations of estimators in School 4 are larger than those in other schools because the network size in School 4 is relatively small.